koreymacdougall/config_files/notes/cheatsheet.md

         -pacman -U /var/cache/pacman/pkg/old-pkg-version
     - if not previously installed:
         - pacman -U https://archive.archlinux.org/packages/{some_letter}/some_pkg_name.tar.gz
     - to temporarily ignore updates to a pkg that has been downgraded, add pkg to IgnorePkg section of /etc/pacman.conf
+    - if can't update b/c of pacman, run:
+        - pacman-key --refresh-keys

 ## view dep tree
     - pactree